Thunder (DC Comics)

-Thunder is a fictional character appearing in American comic books published by DC Comics.
+Thunder (Anissa Pierce) is a fictional character appearing in American comic books published by DC Comics.
 The character was created by writer Judd Winick and artist Tom Raney in the Modern Age of Comic Books.
 She is first mentioned in Green Arrow (vol. 2) #26 (July 2003) and first appears a month later in Outsiders (vol. 3) #1.
-Born Anissa Pierce, she is a metahuman and daughter of superhero Black Lightning, able to increase her physical density and durability and create massive shockwaves.
+Anissa is a metahuman and the daughter of superhero Black Lightning who can control her density and create shockwaves, but in recent comics she had a major upgrade in her powers, making her a full-fledged electrokinesis user like her dad.

 Pierce is also the older sister of Jennifer, herself a superhero operating under the alias Lightning.
 Against her parents' wishes, Anissa chooses to utilize her abilities to fight crime.
 She is invited and accepts a position with the superhero team the Outsiders.
-Pierce is involved in a relationship with her teammate Grace Choi.
+Pierce is involved in a relationship with fellow teammate Grace Choi.

 Along with her presence in various comic books Thunder has made appearances on a number of television shows and appeared in the live action Arrowverse series Black Lightning, portrayed by Nafessa Williams.

 Fictional character biography

 Daughter of Black Lightning

-Although it is not clear but one assumes she got her powers genetically from her father who is also a metahuman.
-Her father Jefferson Pierce (Black Lightning) and her mother Lynn Stewart did not want her following in his footsteps, and he struck a bargain with her: she would graduate from college before considering a career in crimefighting.
+Anissa's father Jefferson Pierce (Black Lightning) and her mother Lynn Stewart did not want her following in his footsteps, and he struck a bargain with her: she would graduate from college before considering a career in crimefighting.
 She did, and the same night of her graduation she donned a costume and became Thunder.
 She is also the older sister of Lightning.

 Outsiders

 Shortly after Thunder had started her solo career, she was approached by Arsenal, who offered her a spot on the new team of Outsiders.
 Reasoning that she could best learn the superhero trade with a team, she agreed to this offer and became an Outsider.
-Although she got along with most of her teammates, she seemed to come into conflict with Grace, a tough promiscuous bouncer, constantly.
+Although she got along with most of her teammates, she seemed to come into conflict with Grace Choi, a tough promiscuous bouncer, constantly.
 They were however quite effective as a team, and the two slowly came to a grudging respect between them; later on they became lovers.

 Eventually her father appeared at the Outsiders headquarters, demanding her resignation from the team.
 Naturally, she refused and when the danger of Sabbac arose again, her father even decided to accompany the Outsiders.
 During that adventure, the two came to respect each other's abilities, neither having seen the other in action before, and Thunder was allowed to remain an Outsider.

 The extent of her invulnerability was tested during a fight with the re-formed Fearsome Five.
-The matter transmuter Shimmer converted the air in her lungs to water, which caused an inflammation so great that she had pulmonary edema and Acute respiratory distress syndrome, which nearly killed her.
-She recovered and continued to serve with the Outsiders.
+Shimmer transmutes the air in Thunder's lungs to water, which nearly kills her.
+She recovers and continues to serve with the Outsiders.